 How have Anaheim Resort Transportation (ART) mobility services including ART bus and FRAN microtransit service changed?

-At this time, FRAN (Free Rides Around the Neighborhood) has temporarily transitioned into a community-relief role by providing complimentary food delivery services which connect local vendors and patrons in the existing CtrCity service area.
+As a community-relief effort, FRAN is also by providing complimentary food delivery services which connect local vendors and patrons in the existing CtrCity service area.
 Click here to learn more about Food Run Around the Neighborhood.

-- Maintain social distance – Per CDC guidelines, a minimum of 6 feet of distance is encouraged to maintain a safe social distance.
-ART serves a wide variety of groups including families.
+- Maintain social distance – ART serves a wide variety of groups including families.
 We ask that ART guests keep social distance while waiting to board, while disembarking and skip row(s) or seat(s) between themselves and other parties while they ride.

-How is ART keeping guests and operators safe?
+How is ATN keeping ART & FRAN guests and operators safe?

 - Disinfectants Approved by the EPA – to wipe down exposed areas such as high-touch surfaces including but not limited to stanchion poles, grab rails, windows, door rails, door handles, pull cords, seats, fare box, and driver command center equipment